The Climate of Northwestern Oregon

 The "in-denial" picture of Northwestern Oregon's climate is that of one of the World's best climates---

 A less obvious betrayal of the NW Oregon climate is the devious placement of its sunniest, driest weather.
 The area has only a paltry 60 or so "clear" days per year to begin with, and sun-starved folks would love to be outdoors during them!
 But the sad fact is that a majority of Oregon's clear days with no rain occur during stretches of blistering summer heat-- it's a comparative rarity to have clear, dry weather that is mild and really comfortable.
 This is because only the period from about July-September experiences more than a few days per month of clear weather, but July-September is normally when the sun is intense and thermal lows from the Southwest are creating the weather, and together they conspire to create a HOT sun and highs during the clear/dry/hot spells in the general range of 86 to 100 degrees, with a record high for Portland of 107 degrees.....
 Even more deviously, many of Portland's remaining clear days tend to occur during the winter when nasty east winds up to 40-60 mph roar down the Columbia River Gorge from high pressure areas in Eastern Oregon/Eastern Washington (so-called "Gorge Winds")....
 Such air tends to be cold, and with high winds day and night, wind chills are often severe, making residents wonder if the clear skies are really an improvement over calm, gray drizzle!
-Link to webpages GloomySpring 2003 and Gloomy Spring 2005.
+Springtime is often quite disappointing, see my webpages GloomySpring 2003 and Gloomy Spring 2005.
+At times even June can be mostly cloudy and cool, like June 2010 was.
+And more rarely, summer may fail to arrive in any real sense of the word, for example in the record-setting summer of 1954, when the temperature never went over 90 even once, and there were only ten days in the whole year of over 80 degrees!

 If Oregon's climate were to magically change, I would vote for moving the majority of the clear, dry days to the month of April.
 Now one could experience a pleasantly warm sun, with air temperatures in the 60's-- that would really be a Paradise on Earth!
 But in Northwestern Oregon many Aprils come and go with zero to two clear days in the entire month!

 The overall effect of Oregon's pattern of stuffing so many of the year's clear days into the summertime is that many of the clearest, driest days are not very pleasant.
-In a final slap in the face, if the heat drives you toward water sports, when you come up for air shivering, you quickly realize that Oregon's waters remain cold even in mid-summer--it's the by-product of the underlying cool, wet climate and of the many high mountains that feed the rivers and lakes!
+In a final slap in the face, if the heat drives you toward water sports, when you come up for air shivering, you quickly realize that Oregon's waters remain cold even in mid-summer--it's the by-product of the underlying cool, wet climate and of the many high snow-capped mountains that feed the rivers and lakes!
 And while we are on the subject of COLD water, we ought to discuss that crazy tourist mecca out there on the Oregon Coast....
 Despite those pictures of children frolicking in the ocean and surfers riding the waves, do not be deceived!
-The North Pacific waters that lap Oregon's beaches are perpetually cold, totally unaffected by even the rare heat wave that reaches the beaches from hotter parts of Oregon!
+The North Pacific waters that lap Oregon's beaches are fed by a branch of the sub-arctic Aleutian Current, perpetually cold, totally unaffected by even the rare heat wave that reaches the beaches from hotter parts of Oregon!

 On the Plus Side